joshball/locate32/README.txt

    Properties from the pop up menu to open System Properties dialog.
 Environment Variables can be found from Advanced tab.

 4. You need to setup Visual Studio to use these include and library paths.
-To do this in Visual Studio 2005, choose Tools -> Options from the menu and choose "Projects and Solutions" -> "VC++ Directories" from the list on left.
+To do this on Visual Studio 2008, choose Tools -> Options from the menu and choose "Projects and Solutions" -> "VC++ Directories" from the list on left.
 Specify the following directories (change "C:\HFC" to correspond your own path if necessary):